 Senjem: As part of this seven-year study, the state of Minnesota invested in three major projects looking at sediment sources.
 We did everything from study stream banks and ravines on the Minnesota to take core samples to calculate the amount of sediment that was accumulating in Lake Pepin.
-It was that research that showed 75 percent to 85 percent of the sediment that flows into the Mississippi in the state comes from the Minyears, Senjem, a former agricultural journalist who has a master's degree in agricultural economics, has been forthright about the role agriculture plays in affecting hydrology and water quality in the Minnesota River, which empties into the Mississippi in the Twin Cities.
-In particular, he is concerned that sedimentation caused by eroded stream channels is filling Lake Pepin, a wide spot in the Mississippi River, at an accelerated rate.
-In announcing his resignation from the MPCA, Senjem sent nesota River.
+It was that research that showed 75 percent to 85 percent of the sediment that flows into the Mississippi in the state comes from the Minnesota River.
 And sedimentation produced by the Minnesota River has doubled since the 1940s.
 Before 1945, two-thirds of that sediment came from field erosion, and onethird from the Minnesota River's channel itself.
 From 1945 to the present it has shifted so that those proportions are reversed, where one-third is now from field erosion and two-thirds is from the channel.
-Research is continuing on how that flip occurred, but it's clear that land-use changes brought about primarily by agriculture in the Minnesota River basin are responsible for more than out a letter expressing frustration with how little had been accomplished in cleaning up the basin, and how agricultural commodity groups were unwilling to accept the conclusions of even basic science showing that intensive row crop farming has changed the hydrology of the landscape in a negative way.
-Senjem recently talked to the Land Stewardship Letter about the relationship between water quality and agriculture, and some of the barriers to cleaning up the basin.

-half of the sediment that's now making its way to Lake Pepin.
+Research is continuing on how that flip occurred, but it's clear that land-use changes brought about primarily by agriculture in the Minnesota River basin are responsible for more than half of the sediment that's now making its way to Lake Pepin.

 LSL: Any ideas what is causing this flip?
 One study funded by the Minnesota Soybean Research and Promotion Council and the Minnesota Corn Research and Promotion Council concluded that higher rainfall amounts, natural erosion and dredging, not farming practices, are the major causes of Lake Pepin's increased sedimentation.
 Senjem Q & A, see page 12...